jdmendiola/dsa/README.md

 # Data Structures & Algorithms

-Since javascript does not have native support for structures these are a collection of implementations
+Since javascript does not have native support for certain structures these are a collection of implementations.